CliMA/EnsembleKalmanProcesses.jl/docs/src/defaults.md

 ## "Vanilla" settings: How to turn off features

-The following shows how one can recover a method with no additional features
+As the defaults now implement recent features.
+The following snippet shows how one can use keyword arguments to construct an EKP with no additional features or variants.
 ```
 EnsembleKalmanProcess(
     initial_parameters,